The most common question we hear from self-managing rental owners is: "How do I handle a nonpaying tenant?"

 The key throughout is to remember that you are conducting business and a non paying tenant attacks your profits.

-First, you have to ensure all your legal ducks are in a row; the lease in place with copies in triplicate and correct notices posted at the property, including the exact dates specified, detailed summary of amount owed, and the specific verbiage required in the county where the property is located.
+First, you have to ensure all your legal ducks are in a item; the lease in place with copies in triplicate and correct notices posted at the property, including the exact dates specified, detailed summary of amount owed, and the specific verbiage required in the county where the property is located.
 You need to visit the county courthouse, pay the required fees to the court and then additional fees to a sheriff or process server.
 A minor mistake at any of these steps will result in further costs and delays.

 Assuming everything goes okay, the best result you can expect at this point is for the tenant to be served in a timely manner, they decide to leave without any fuss and leave the property in a reasonable condition.
 Likely time-frame for this would be two weeks from initial petition.